gcallah/JohnGray/papers/callahan.md

 long as humans remain human.
 Myths are narratives that deal with unchanging features of human experience...

 "Ever since the rise of
-Positivism a legend has been repeated in which myth-making belongs in the infancy of the species.
-The Golden Bough (1890), a collection assembled by the anthropologist J. G. Frazer, propagated this Positivist legend: mythic thinking is typical of children and primitives; adulthood lies with science.
+Positivism a legend has been repeated in which myth-making belongs in the infancy of the species. *The Golden Bough* (1890), a collection assembled by the anthropologist J. G. Frazer, propagated this Positivist legend: mythic thinking is typical of children and primitives; adulthood lies with science.
 In fact, as Wittgenstein remarked, 'Frazer is much more savage than most of these savages.'
 Modern myths are further from reality than any that can be found among traditional peoples..."
 (2011, Location 2477).

-So, we see that, while Gray may not be religious himself, he has no sympathy for rationalists' strawman version of religion, a theme he will return to in *Seven Types of Atheism*.
+So, we see that, while Gray may not be (conventionally) religious himself, he has no sympathy for rationalists' strawman version of religion, a theme he will return to in *Seven Types of Atheism*.

-### The Soul of the Marionette

 Gray's 2015 book, *The Soul of the Marionette*, continues the development of his stoicism in the face of a meaningless universe.
 A meditation on the theme of human freedom, the work examines the perspectives of a number of thinkers on the topic, a melange that includes the crystallographer J.D.
-Bernal, the poets Giacomo Leopardi and Edgar Allan Poe, the science-fiction writers Stanislav Lem and Philip K. Dick,
+Bernal, the poets Giacomo Leopardi and Edgar Allan Poe, and the science-fiction writers Stanislav Lem and Philip K. Dick,

-Gray goes on to describe Aztec ritual killing.
-He sees this as evidence of the ineradicability of human violence.
+Gray cites Aztec ritual killings as evidence of the ineradicability of human violence.
 Playing whack-a-mole, we surpress if in one place only to see it pop back up in another.
 He is skeptical of studies that purport to demonstrate a secular decline in violence, citing violence-caused famines and epidemics, deaths in labor camps, the gigantic U.S. prison population, the revival of torture in the most "civilized" societies, and other